Journal of Child Sexual Abuse

 Journal of Child Sexual Abuse is an interdisciplinary, peer-reviewed, scholarly journal that provides an interface for researchers, academicians, attorneys, clinicians, and practitioners.
 The journal advocates for increased networking in the sexual abuse field, greater dissemination of information and research, a greater acknowledgment of child sexual abuse, and development of effective assessment, intervention, and prevention programs.

 The Editor-in-Chief is Robert Geffner.
+He also edits the Journal of Aggression, Maltreatment, and Trauma and the Journal of Family Trauma, Child Custody, and Child Development and they are considered sister journals.